 Having been a traditional primary care physician for 27 years and a hospitalist for seven years and now a concierge medicine doctor for the past several years, I feel like I have a fairly good perspective on the different methods of health care delivery practiced by most primary care physicians in this country.

-I made about $140,000/yr as a traditional physician.
-This is a respectable income, but the personal sacrifice was high.
+As a traditional fee-for-service physician in a 3 person group, I made a respectable income, but the personal sacrifice was high.
 I started my day at 8AM, making rounds on my hospitalized patients.
 Got to the office at 9AM, saw patients till 1PM, worked through lunch answering phone calls, saw patients again from 2 to 5PM, spent the next 3 hours finishing charting and answering calls, and then usually went back to the hospital to finish rounds before going home at around 9PM.
 Then there were the usual 5-6 phone calls during the night.
 And that’s when I was not on call.
 The weekends were easier.
 I usually only had to work 6-8 hours on each of those days.
 My two sons grew up during those years, most of which I don’t remember, since my dedication was often more to my patients than to my family.

-Since starting this venture about a year ago, I have learned a great deal about the dynamics of such a practice.
+Since starting this venture, I have learned a great deal about the dynamics of such a practice.
 I have also read much of what others have said about concierge medicine in various blogs and editorials, including one that appeared recently in the Annals of Internal Medicine.